syedahsan297engr/syedahsan297engr/README.md

 ### I'm an Electrical Engineer with majors in Computer Science
 - 🔭 I’m currently studying Machine Learning and Web Development.
-- 📢 Working As a Software Engineer (Java).
+- 📢 Working As a Software Engineer (Java, Python).

 <h2>Skills</h2>